-It is also a season where excesses are more acceptable, mental stress can be heightened, and financial strain stretched to the limit.
-For those who are struggling with, and affected by, problems caused by gambling behaviors, actions and stress around the holidays can be magnified.
+It is also a season where indulgence is more acceptable, mental stress can be heightened, and financial strains are stretched to the limit.
+For those who are struggling with, and affected by, problems caused by gambling behaviors and actions around the holidays can be magnified.

-Each year at this time, the Center promotes and supports messaging around several campaigns that bring awareness of responsible gambling behaviors, overall wellness and resources available for those that may be struggling with problem gambling.
+Each year, the Center promotes and supports messaging around several campaigns that bring awareness of responsible gambling behaviors, overall wellness and resources available for those that may be struggling with problem gambling.
+This messaging often coincides with national public health awareness campaigns, however, in November and December, we put the focus solely on the prohibition of gifting lottery tickets to underaged youth.